 You need to seriously consider whether starting your own business is right for you, honestly appraising your strengths and weaknesses.
 Do you have the skills and determination it will require?
 Do you have the full support of your family and friends?
 Can you afford the financial uncertainty and risk?

-1. Understand the implications
+1. Understand the implications of running a business

 Be ready to work long hours